-Fundamental Facts of Country Songs and Musics
+Fundamental Facts of Country Songs and Music

 Aspiring singers who want to learn how to sing country should really understand that they first need to know the basics.
 Singing country songs is not different from singing other styles of music, the only difference is the accent associated with it.

 Country music is a term that has been used since 1940s when hillbilly music, which was the term used earlier was considered to be undignified.
-The term country music was widely embraced around 1970s, whereas Western and country has been declining in use from that period, the term is still popular in Ireland and in the UK.
+The term country music was widely embraced around 1970s, whereas Western and country have been declining in use from that period, the term is still popular in Ireland and in the UK.

-A different blend of tribal groups mainly in Southwestern UK developed a different form of music, which became the form of music that define the term western and country.
+A different blend of tribal groups mainly in Southwestern UK developed a different form of music, which became the form of music that defines the term western and country.
 Today, the word country music means different subgenres and styles.